snarrenberg/westerparse/docs/website.rst

 dozens of different interpretations for each line of composition, but then sifts through them to select the most plausible interpretations.

-If the user has composed counterpoint in two or three parts, the user can have WesterParse check the voice leading.
+*Voice Leading* --- If the user has composed counterpoint in two or three parts, the user can have WesterParse check the voice leading.
 This, too, will generate a report.
 Ideally, the user wants to see the following report:

 .. code-block:: shell